SHEBOYGAN CAMPUS ACADEMICS

 We're here to teach all who wish to learn.
-Whether you're aiming for an associates, pursuing a bachelor's degree, earning college credit in highschool or Continuing Professional Education, we have options for you at the UW-Green Bay Sheboygan Campus!
+Whether you're aiming for an associates, pursuing a bachelor's degree, earning college credit in high school or Continuing Professional Education, we have options for you at the UW-Green Bay Sheboygan Campus!

-Associate of Arts & Sciences Degree
+Associate of Arts and Sciences Degree

 Accelerated Degree | Associate of Arts and Sciences (AAS)